Haozhu Wang

 We developed a forecasting model to predict return-to-work after occupational injuries based on longitudinal claim data.
 The model may allow case managers to better allocate medical resources and help speed up patients' recover process.

-NEUTRON: Neural Particle Swarm Optimization for Material-Aware Inverse Design of Structural Color
+NEUTRON: Neural Particle Swarm Optimization for Material-Aware Inverse Design of Structural Color [AI for science]

 Haozhu Wang, L. Jay Guo